La Guaira (state): Territorial history

-In the decade of the 90s of the 20th century, the autonomist demands that desired the state of La Guaira as a territory differentiated from the Federal District politically and economically increased.
+In the 1990s, the autonomist demands that desired the state of La Guaira as a territory differentiated from the Federal District politically and economically increased.
 In 1998, the government of Rafael Caldera decreed the municipality of Vargas as autonomous, separate from the Federal District, with the status of Federal Territory, and shortly thereafter it definitively became the 23rd state in the nation.

 The creation of the state of La Guaira has motivated the appearance of new autonomist movements in other regions of the country, as in the case of the municipality Páez in the state of Apure, which has more geographical aspects similar to Táchira than to the rest of Apure.
 In the past, the state of La Guaira has sought to have the jurisdiction of the Archipelago of Los Roques totally transferred to the state.
 There are also proposals to subdivide the state into 2 or 3 municipalities, which currently only has a single municipal entity.